 Vanishing Sail is currently only screening at film festivals and special events - with a wider release including BLU RAY, DVD & VOD in 2017

-Like all good stories, this one began with an idea – to try and keep the traditions of wooden boat building in the West Indies alive for another generation.
-So together with a few friends, we shot some interviews, made a teaser and began an online crowd funding campaign.
+The concept for our film began with a passion to share something very special – the art of wooden boat building in the West Indies and to try and keep this tradition alive for another generation.
+So together with a few friends, we recorded some interviews, created a six minute teaser and began an online crowd funding campaign.

 Then everything changed.

-Now, after a year on the film festival circuit we are ready to develop the film’s outreach & distribution, to share it’s message and inspire skills education programs, coastal community and maritime heritage projects around the world.
+With recognition on the festival circuit, we are ready to develop the film’s outreach & distribution, to share it’s message wider and inspire skills education programs, coastal community and maritime heritage around the world.

 To achieve this, we need your help!